New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 2008

-Aflac became the first publicly owned company in the United States to give shareholders a non-binding “Say on Pay” advisory vote on compensation.
+Aflac became the first publicly owned company in the United States to give shareholders a non-binding “Say on Pay” advisory vote on executive compensation.

 2009

-The 2010s: Spreading Our Wings
+The 2010s: Spreading our wings

 2011